 - 4 cups cold water

-- 1/2 cup unsweetened cranberry juice (more or less)
+- ½ cup unsweetened cranberry juice (more or less)

-Make a simple syrup by combining the granulated sugar with 2/3 cup of water in a small saucepan.
+- Make a simple syrup by combining the granulated sugar with ⅔ cup of water in a small saucepan.
 Heat over medium-high until it comes to a boil.
 Remove from the heat and set aside on a rack to cool.

-While the simple syrup is cooling, juice the fresh lemons.
-Strain the juice into a 2-cup measure or small bowl, and discard the seeds and solids.
+- While the simple syrup is cooling, juice the fresh lemons.
+Strain the juice into a 2-cup measure or small bowl, and discard the seeds and pulp.
 Strain again over a pitcher to serve.
 Add the cold water, cranberry juice and cooled simple syrup to the pitcher with the lemon juice.
 Stir well to combine.

-Serve the lemonade poured over ice garnished with fresh lemon slices if desired.
+- Serve the lemonade poured over ice garnished with fresh lemon slices if desired.

-I would plan on 10-12 lemons for this recipes.
+- Plan on 10-12 lemons for this recipes.
 Since the size and juiciness of lemons vary greatly, better to have more than not enough.
 If you have any remaining lemons, slice thinly for a garnish.

-Don't add ice to your pitcher as it will dilute the lemonade.
+- Don't add ice to your pitcher as it will dilute the lemonade.

-If you or your guests prefer a sweeter lemonade, increase the amount of simple syrup you make and have the extra available to stir into each serving as needed.
+- If you or your guests prefer a sweeter lemonade, increase the amount of simple syrup you make and have the extra available to stir into each serving as needed.